 The dark mode in iOS 13 is a feature that many fans have been waiting for a long time.
 If the user activates it, the dark mode is adopted system-wide.
 This means that apps such as notes, Apple Music, messages, photos and much more also appear in dark mode.
 The function can also have a positive effect on the battery life of an iPhone with an OLED display, because a black pixel hardly consumes any power compared to an actively used pixel.

-The appearance of iOS is dynamic.
-The iPhone can activate dark mode at sunset and switch to light mode at sunrise.
+iOS's appearance is dynamic.
+For example, the iPhone can activate dark mode at sunset and switch to light mode at sunrise.
 Alternatively, users can also set their own schedule.
-The configuration for this is very simple.
-First, open the iOS settings and then navigate to the menu item "Display & Brightness".
-Now the appearance can be adjusted.
+Configuring this is very simple.
+First, open the iOS Settings and then navigate to the "Display & Brightness" menu item.
+Now you can adjust the appearance.

 Reminders and Apple Maps

-The Reminders application has also been updated as part of the new iPhone operating system.
-It appears with a redesigned user interface.
-This is divided into areas such as "Today," "Planned," "All," and "My Lists."
-When creating a reminder, Siri will now try to fill in the information the user enters.
-Apple Maps also has an important feature in iOS 13.
-In the future, users of the map application will be able to share their arrival time directly with friends, family, and coworkers.
-The arrival time is automatically updated if there are delays or similar.
+The Reminders app has also been updated with the new iPhone operating system.
+It features a redesigned user interface divided into sections such as "Today," "Planned," "All," and "My Lists."
+When creating a reminder, Siri will now attempt to fill in the information the user is entering.
+Apple Maps also enjoys an important feature in iOS 13.
+Users of the Maps app will now be able to share their arrival time directly with friends, family, and colleagues.
+The arrival time is automatically updated if there are delays or similar events.

 Data protection and HomeKit under iOS 13

-Of course, Apple will also upgrade data protection and security.
-In the future, iOS will offer system-wide protection for location tracking.
-This enables new options when granting tracking permission.
-Users can grant individual applications a “one-time permission” for location tracking.
-If a user chooses the “Always” option, iOS will regularly provide them with detailed reports.
-Users will also have access to the “HomeKit Secure Video” feature in the future.
+Of course, Apple will also be upgrading its data protection and security. iOS will offer system-wide protection against location tracking in the future.
+This will enable new options for granting tracking permission.
+Users can grant individual applications a "one-time permission" for location tracking.
+If a user chooses the "Always" option, iOS will regularly provide detailed reports.
+Furthermore, users will have access to the "HomeKit Secure Video" feature in the future.
 Video recordings are encrypted and stored in the iCloud.
-In addition, the home router can be controlled using HomeKit.
-The function can also be viewed as a firewall.
-The new “Sign in with Apple” service, on the other hand, is intended to provide more privacy.
-The function enables users to create a new account on suitable applications, websites and other services without revealing potentially sensitive private information.
-In contrast to existing solutions, “Sign in with Apple” users can authenticate themselves using Face ID or Touch ID and decide for themselves which personal information is passed on to the respective provider - read more here.
+HomeKit can also be used to control the home router.
+This feature can also be considered a firewall.
+The new "Sign in with Apple" service, on the other hand, is intended to provide more privacy.
+This feature allows users to create a new account on suitable applications, websites, and other services without disclosing potentially sensitive private information.
+Unlike existing solutions, "Sign in with Apple" users can authenticate using Face ID or Touch ID and decide for themselves which personal information is shared with the respective provider – more on this. here.

 Messages & Memojis